A consistent visual identity helps customers recognize and trust your brand.

 - Increase abandoned visits: Customers might get confused about your brand and leave your site.
 For example, if a customer visits your product page but the style or brand treatment on the page doesn’t match the rest of your website, it can be a disorienting experience, leaving them confused and even prompting them to exit the page altogether.

 - Reduce conversion: Inconsistent user interfaces create friction in conversion funnels, reducing completion rates.
-For example, when Brad Frost created United Airlines’ design system, he streamlined three different date pickers across the homepage, booking page, and logged-in experience into one.
-This reduced friction by simplifying how users entered dates into the website, reducing cognitive overload, and improving the overall user experience.
+For example, when United Airlines adopted a design system, they replaced three different date pickers with one standardized component.
+This simplified the booking process and improved the user experience — reducing friction in a high-conversion workflow.

 - Reduce brand recall: When customers encounter inconsistent brand experiences, they struggle to recognize your identity across touchpoints, which hurts brand recall and loyalty.
 Think of how confusing it would be if Starbucks used its familiar green logo in stores and on coffee cups but different colors and fonts in its app (like bright orange Comic Sans font).
 Customers would struggle to connect these as the same brand, hurting Starbucks’s brand recognition.